Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 For encoding and decoding undetermined nucleotides, the vectorized algorithms provide clear speedups over the lookup-table-based naive methods.

+## Discussion
+Let's do a quick back-of-the-envelop calculation: processing data at ~30 GiB/s means that we only spend `1s / (30GiB / 32B) = ~1 ns` for
+every 32-byte chunk of data.
+One nanosecond is 2-5 cycles for a 2.3 GHz clock rate (4.8 GHz turbo boost) CPU.
+How could this be?
+This should represent the time taken for one iteration of the `bits_to_n_shuffle` [loop](src/n_to_bits.rs#L280-L298).
+Making the overly simplistic assumption that one instruction takes one cycle to execute, and everything is in the CPU cache, then each iteration should take maybe 9-10+ cycles, due to all the operations we are doing!
+The answer is that CPUs are complex, and at best we can only get an approximation of what it is doing without running the code.

+A decent answer is that since each iteration in our loop operates on independent data, and there should be a decent number of iterations, we only need to care about throughput (how many cycles it takes before we are able to launch a new instruction), instead of latency (how many cycles it takes to get the output data of some instruction).
+The CPU can execute other instructions while waiting for some instructions to finish and output their result.
+But this sketch of what is going on is not entirely accurate.

+More specifically, modern CPUs have many execution ports, that handle different micro-operations (each instruction can be one or more micro-operations).
+Some common instructions, like bitwise AND, OR, or addition, are a single micro-operation that can be executed by one of many ports, while vector shuffles are bottlenecked on a single port on recent Intel CPUs.
+Each execution port can start a micro-operation every cycle, but multiple micro-operations can be launched in the same clock cycle if they use different ports.
+This means that is may be possible to do, for example, four vector additions in the same cycle on recent Intel CPUs, if there are no data dependencies.
+However, there is also a limit on the number of micro-operations that can be executed each cycle.
+On recent
+Intel CPUs, around four micro-operations total can be executed each cycle.
+Also, it is possible for combinations of instructions, like load-and-then-vector-add, to be fused into one micro-operation.
+You get the idea: the reason why a piece of code is fast or slow in practice is very complicated.
+However, we can reasonably assume that `bits_to_n_shuffle`'s iterations are fast due to the CPU's out-of-order execution capability across multiple iterations of the loop.
+In my code, I did not focus too heavily on optimizing CPU out-of-order-execution, but instead on the more general algorithms.

+Usually, you do not need to worry about these details (or other more subtle CPU magic).
+Cache misses, unpredictable branches, long dependency chains, lots of (not inlined) function calls, wasteful memory allocations, subpar algorithms, etc. are much more significant bottlenecks in most programs.

+Note: In general, looking at the Rust SIMD code won't do us any good, since LLVM might output different assembly instructions and apply different optimizations.
+For example, one common trick is zeroing a register by XORing with itself.

+## Conclusion
 This was an insightful experiment that unvealed many bit twiddling tricks.
 These tricks should lead to nontrivial memory savings without a significant speed penalty.
 Unfortunately, its probably not possible to reach the lofty 30 GiB/s throughput in practice, due to memory access bottlenecks.

+Note that there is another encoding technique that I have explored before: mapping `{A, T, C, G} -> {110, 011, 000, 101}`.
+These encoding bits are *pairwise equidistant* under bitwise Hamming distance (every pair pair of encodings differ by two bits).
+This allows nucleotide Hamming distance calculations to be done with just three instructions: an XOR, a popcount, and a right shift to divide by two.
+For short strings, this is highly efficient when many Hamming distance calculations are needed.